uiuc-cs448/uiuc-cs448.github.io/index.md

 You lose write access to a lab once its deadline arrives, so ensure you commit and push everything by then!

-> [!WARNING]
-> GitHub does not accept late work/commits, so we grade only what the repo has by the deadline (no "late credit").
+> ℹ️ GitHub does not accept late work/commits, so we grade only what the repo has by the deadline (no "late credit").
 However, we understand that circumstances happen so if you believe you should have an extension, [please ask](https://uiuc-cs448.github.io/#private-questionscontact)!

 ### Grades